nageshchauhan/thinkofjava.io/docs/fundamentals/3_literals/literals.md

 ## Integral Literal

-For integral datatypes (byte, short, int, long) we can specify literal value in following ways:
+For integral datatypes (byte, short, int, long) we can specify literal value in the following ways:

 - Decimal form (base 10)